nstanard/mac/README.md

-Laptop
+Mac
 ======
-Laptop is a script to set up a macOS computer for web development, and to keep it up to date.
+Mac is a script to set up a macOS computer for web development, and to keep it up to date.

 It can be run multiple times on the same machine safely.
 It installs,